Blendify/blender-manual/blender_docs/manual/game_engine/introduction.rst

    data-conversion --> input | animation, physics and logic | rendering

-different renderer, logic is done via logic bricks or python press :kbd:`P` to play in preview mode in the embedded player
+different renderer, logic is done via logic bricks or Python press :kbd:`P` to play in preview mode in the embedded player